-University: P. J. Šafá rik University in Košice Faculty: Faculty of S cience Course ID: ÚMV/ MSE/14 Course name: Mathematical methods in economics, finance and insurance Course type, scope a Course type: Recommended cou Per week: Per stud Course method: pro rse-load (hours): ly period: Number of ECTS cr edits: 4 Recommended seme ster/trimester of the course: Course level: II.
-Prerequisities: Conditions for course Acquiring the require se completion: ed number of credits in the structure defined by the study plan.
-Learning outcomes: Evaluation of studen t's competences with respect to the profile of the graduate. the following course THR/22, ÚMV/MTE 1.
-Probability distribe 2.
-Types of converge 3.
+University: P. J. Šafá rik University in Košice Faculty: Faculty of S cience Course ID: ÚMV/ MSE/14 Course name: Mathematical methods in economics, finance and insurance Course type, scope a Course type: Recommended cour Per week: Per stud Course method: pre rse-load (hours): ly period: Number of ECTS cr edits: 4 Recommended seme ster/trimester of the course: Course level: II.
+Prerequisities: Conditions for cours Acquiring the require se completion: ed number of credits in the structure defined by the study plan.
+Learning outcomes: Evaluation of student t's competences with respect to the profile of the graduate. the following course THR/22, ÚMV/MTE 1.
+Probability distribu 2.
+Types of converger 3.
 Markov chains and 4.
-Modelling queueu 5.
+Modelling queueur 5.
 Measuring depend 6.
-Analysis of varian 7.
+Analysis of variand 7.
 Time series analys 8.
 Portfolio theory, cl 9.
-Exchange econom 10.
-Exchange econom 11.
-Games of two pla 12.
-Cooperative gam on is performed in a form of a debate with the emphasis on one topic of es: ÚMV/MPA/19, ÚMV/NPR/19, ÚMV/APS/10, ÚMV/MMF/10, ÚMV/M/22.
-Total total of random vectors and their characteristics.
-The processes of random variables and limit theorems.
-The processes of random variables and regression models.
-The processes of portfolio and modelling financial markets.
-The processes of portfolio and modelling financial markets.
-Recommended litera Course language: nure: Slovak
+Exchange economy on is performed in a form of a debate with the emphasis on one topic of es: ÚMV/MPA/19, ÚMV/NPR/19, ÚMV/APS/10, ÚMV/MMF/10, ÚMV//22.
+Lations of random vectors and their characteristics.
+Ince of random variables and limit theorems.
+Il processes.
+In gsystems.
+In ence of random variables and regression models.
+In a racteristics of portfolio and modelling financial markets.
+In with infinitely divisible goods, core and equilibrium.
+In with indivisible goods, algorithms.
+In yers.
+In gsystems and regression models.
+In a racteristics of portfolio and modelling financial markets.
+In a racteristics of portfolio and modelling financial markets.
+In a racteristics of portfolio and modelling financial markets.
+In a racteristics of portfolio and modelling financial markets.
+In a racteristics of portfolio and modelling financial markets.
+In a racteristics of portfolio and modelling financial markets.
+In a racteristics of portfolio and modelling financial markets.
+In a racteristics of portfolio and modelling financial markets.
+In a racteristics of portfolio and modelling financial markets.
+In a racteristics of portfolio and modelling financial markets.
+In a racteristics of portfolio and modelling financial markets.
+Course language: Slovak

+Course assessment

-Course assessn Total number o nent of assessed studen ts: 28
+Total number of assessed students: 28

-A В С D Е FX
+A B C D E FX

 28.57 25.0 28.57 14.29 3.57 0.0

 Provides:

 Date of last modification: 05.12.2024

-Approved: prof. RNDr.
+Approved: pro Approved: prof. RNDr.
 Katarína Cechlárová, DrSc.